raul23/Darth-Vader-RPi/docs/main_config.rst

    - **Song button**: when pressed it plays the *Imperial March* song
    - **Quotes button**: when pressed it plays one of Darth Vader quotes
-   - **Slot LEDs**: consist of three LEDs referred to as *Top*, *Middle*, and *Top* LEDs and are found on Darth Vader's chest control box
+   - **Slot LEDs**: consist of three LEDs referred to as *Top*, *Middle*, and *Bottom* LEDs and are found on Darth Vader's chest control box
    - **Lightsaber LED**: when the lightsaber button is pressed, this LED is turned ON/OFF